Orthodontic Emergencies

 If an issue causes severe pain or discomfort, or you are worried about a mouth infection, it can be an orthodontic emergency requiring urgent care.
 We suggest contacting us immediately for help and advice over the phone so we can schedule an appointment with our emergency orthodontist.

 Some mild discomfort or pain is to be expected during orthodontic treatment.
-However, please do not think that you should put up with severe pain while wearing braces or aligners, as this shouldn’t be normal.
+However, please do not think that you should put up with severe pain while wearing dental braces or aligners, as this shouldn’t be normal.

 When Is an Orthodontic Emergency Less Urgent?